dappcenter/tezos-contract-cloner/README.md

 `yarn`

-Start development server:
+## Start development server:

 `yarn start`

-Open http://localhost:1234 in your browser to see a minimal app
+Open http://localhost:1234 in your browser to see the boilerplate app.
+Happy Coding!